njlauersdorf/ABPs/README.md

 $ sh ~/klotsa/ABPs/runPeloopBinaryCluster.sh
 ```

 If running on Longleaf, be sure you are running these simulations in the /proj/ (group workspace) or /pine/ (personal workspace) (note that /pine/ workspace has very limited storage compared to the group workspace).
+Upon submitting this bash file, a folder named /MM_DD_YYYY_parent, where MM is the month, DD is the day, and YYYY is the year, will be created where each python file for every run is created and saved.
 To determine which template python file to use, the user is prompted to answer a few questions that describe the initial conditions of the system and where the simulation is being run.

 > Are you running on Longleaf (y/n)?